yeoman/generator-webapp/docs/recipes/pug.md

 #### `serve`

-Recompile Jade templates on each change and reload the browser after an HTML file is compiled:
+Recompile Pug templates on each change and reload the browser after an HTML file is compiled:

 ```diff
  gulp.task('serve', ['views', 'styles', 'scripts', 'fonts'], () => {